 “Other than helping SMEs increase profits, we are committed to bridge the gender gap by supporting the entry and growth of women-owned and women-managed small- and medium-enterprises in the regional and global value chains through e-commerce platforms,” Mr. Madhurjya Kumar Dutta, MI’s Director for Trade and Investment Facilitation (TIF), explained at the signing of the project.
 “By increasing women’s meaningful participation in economic activities, we boost productivity, increase economic diversification, and encourage income equality in each country in the GMS.”

-In the area of trade and investment facilitation, this MI project is one of many activities that support SME development in the GMS.
-For over a decade, MI’s TIF Department has been working steadily to promote the internationalization of SMEs by helping them expand their businesses, gain access to technology, and diversify products to maximize cross-border trade opportunities and foster deeper cooperation in the region.
+In the area of trade and investment facilitation, this MI project is one of several projects that support SME development in the GMS.
+For over a decade, MI’s TIF Department has been working steadily to promote the internationalization of SMEs by helping them expand their businesses, and improve their capacities to prepare business plans, diversify products, and expand their export to maximize cross-border trade opportunities and foster deeper cooperation in the region.